The Mergers & Acquisitions Review: Japan

 i Significant recent statutory amendments and proposals

 Fourth, amendments to Foreign Exchange and Foreign Trade Act in 2019 and 2020 began to apply fully from June 2020.
 These amendments are intended to strengthen regulations on inward foreign direct investments, typically an acquisition of shares or equities in Japanese entities from Japanese individuals or entities by foreign entities, but the government has endeavoured to strike a balance so as to not unnecessarily impede inbound investments.
-Inbound investment into certain business sectors (designated sectors) relating to national security requires prior filing with the Minister of Finance and other competent minister for the designated sectors and a 30-day waiting period (which may be extended up to five months, but also can be shortened to 14 days).
+Inbound investment into certain business sectors (designated sectors) relating to national security requires prior filing with the Minister of Finance and other competent ministers for the designated sectors and a 30-day waiting period (which may be extended up to five months, but also can be shortened to 14 days).
 In addition, the amendments expand actions with respect to inward foreign direct investment that require prior ministerial filing and approval, including when: (1) more than 1 per cent of a listed company's shares is to be acquired (previously the acquisition threshold was 10 per cent); (2) foreign investors or their related persons are sought to be appointed as a director or a corporate statutory auditor at a general shareholders' meeting; and (3) a resolution is to be submitted and considered at a general shareholders' meeting for the company to commence business, or transfer or relinquish its existing business, in one of the designated sectors.

 ii Recent legal and commercial developments involving listed companies affecting M&A transactions